F. F. Proctor: Schenectady, New York

 Proctor opened his first theater in Schenectady, New York in 1912, near the Erie Canal.
 On April 14, 1925, ground was broken for the "new" Proctor's Theatre in Schenectady, New York at its present site.
 Designed by famed theater architect Thomas W. Lamb, the theater cost $1.5 million to build and had a seating capacity of 2,700.
 On December 27, 1926, Proctor's Theatre opened with a showing of Stranded in Paris, a silent film starring Bebe Daniels.

 Inside was a $50,000 Wurlitzer organ.
 Over 7,100 paid admissions were collected.
 In 1928, sound equipment was installed for the "talkies".
-On May 22, 1930, Proctor's was the site of the first public demonstration of television.
+On May 22, 1930, Proctor's was the site of an early demonstration of wide-screen television.
 An orchestra led by the image of a conductor that was sent from the General Electric laboratories over a mile away, and projected onto a seven-foot screen.
 The experiment was by Ernst Alexanderson.